Download a Yeast 2026 promotional poster!

-This page will include links to author assignments, instructions, and resources for those presenting posters or talks at the meeting.
+This page includes links to author assignments, instructions, and resources for those presenting posters or talks at the meeting.

 Workshop presenters should consult their session chair directly for presentation instructions.
 You will not use the instructions below.